d3sformal/debug-infra-gentests/notes/development-manual.md

 Now we will make the LLVM IR plugin aware of the new *metadata key* **as well as** the *(de)serialization* function we've written in `hooklib` [earlier](#deserialization).

 First, ensure your modifications made to the `llvm-metadata.h` file are available in the non-llvm-project file ([`llvm-metadata.h`](../sandbox/01-llvm-ir/custom-metadata-pass/ast-meta-add/llvm-metadata.h)).
-Next, head to the `pass.cpp` file and modify the `SCustomSizes` and `SCustomHooks` in the following way:
+Next, head to the [`instrumentation.cpp`](../sandbox/01-llvm-ir/llvm-pass/src/instrumentation.cpp) file and modify the `SCustomSizes` and `SCustomHooks` (namespace `common`) in the following way:

 In `SCustomSizes`, add a tuple (`{ }`) that maps your custom metadata key to an `LlcapSizeType` (defined in [here](../sandbox/01-llvm-ir/llvm-pass/src/typeids.h)).
 Use the `LLSZ_8` up to `LLSZ_128` for 8 to 128-bit **value** types and `LLSZ_CUSTOM` for a dynamic-sized type.
 Remember that this choice has already been made in the [(de)serialization function](#deserialization) you've written earlier for type `T`.